You know the course. But does your crew?

 Successful collaboration starts with

-A shared view of the future.
+A shared vision of the future.

 A stylized illustration of a wooden sailing boat with five people aboard, navigating through a swirling blue water current.
 The passengers are actively pointing in different directions, and one person is in the crow’s nest looking ahead.
 The background features a bright sun setting or rising on the horizon with light clouds in the sky.
 The scene conveys a sense of teamwork, direction, and adventure.A sketch of a wooden sailing boat with five people aboard, navigating through a swirling blue water current.
 The passengers are actively pointing in different directions, and one person is in the crow’s nest looking ahead.
 The background features a bright sun setting or rising on the horizon with light clouds in the sky.
 The scene conveys a sense of teamwork, direction, and adventure.